storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

     }

 Hint: It has the suffix `_1` because its arity is 1.
-Its only argument has the type `Int`.
+Its single parameter has the type `Int`.
 It yields strings at every yield point, so the yield type is `String`.
 It does not return any value to the main program, so its return type is `Unit`.
 Therefore, the answer is `Coroutine._1[Int, String, Unit]`.